SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - &>> /dev/null ---> It is called black hole.
 Output stored here will be discarded.

 ### Session-21
-- What is "UPSERT" in roboshop.sh file in "Roboshop-shellscript" ? previously it was "CREATE" now "UPSERT".
+- What is "UPSERT" in roboshop.sh file in "Roboshop-shellscript" ?
+Previously it was "CREATE" now "UPSERT".
 - What is the difference between Command and Shell ?
 - Shell ---> It is like you login inside the server and run the command, Environment variables and redirections (Symbols) will work here.